10 Surprising Foods That Aren't Paleo

 After all, when was the last time you stumbled across a honeybee hive filled with honey?
 And even if you did, think of the effort it would take to knock it out of the tree, avoid getting stung, then break apart the hive and consume the honey.

-In other words, while tribes like the Hadza consume honey as part of their natural diet, they also burn a ton of calories as part of the hunt.
+In other words, while tribes like the indigenous Hadza people consume honey as part of their natural diet, they also burn a ton of calories as part of the hunt.
 Similarly, if athletes wanted to consume a small amount of natural honey, that would be permissible under The Paleo Diet.

 Overall, the same rule that applies to sea salt applies here—just because it’s “natural” doesn’t mean it’s Paleo or healthy.
 Natural sugars also spike our blood sugar and can lead to problems like insulin resistance and Alzheimer’s disease just as quickly as the blue, pink, and yellow packages of sweeteners found at the local coffee shop.